sjp38/hn/README.md

 using `-help` option as below:
 ```
 $ go run hn.go -help
+Usage of /tmp/go-build878980624/command-line-arguments/_obj/exe/hn:
   -category string
         Category of items to show.
-It should be top, new, or best (default "top")
+It should be (top|new|best) (default "top")
   -nrItems int
         Number of items to print out (default 10)
   -verbose
         Print out verbose information
+exit status 2
 ```